-Beiser and Haine to host free concealed carry seminar
+Beiser and Haine to Host Free Concealed Carry Seminar

-GODFREY – On Tuesday, December 8 at 5 pm, State Rep. Dan Beiser, D-Alton, and State Sen. Bill Haine, D-Alton, will be partnering with the Illinois Rifle Association to host a Concealed Carry Seminar at the Alton-Wood River Sportsmen’s Club, located at 3109 Godfrey Road in Godfrey.
+GODFREY, Ill. – On Tuesday, December 8 at 5 pm, state Rep. Dan Beiser, D-Alton, and state Sen. Bill Haine, D-Alton, will be partnering with the Illinois Rifle Association to host a Concealed Carry Seminar at the Alton-Wood River Sportsmen’s Club, located at 3109 Godfrey Road in Godfrey.

 “I encourage area gun owners and others interested in concealed carry to attend the Concealed Carry Seminar,” said Beiser.
 “It will be a great opportunity to meet with other gun owners and learn about Illinois gun laws.
 There will be an open discussion about legislative advances for concealed carry and gun laws in Illinois, and residents will be able to ask any questions that they may have about specific gun laws.”